CyberCookie/siegel/core/client_build/README.md

             copyFiles: String || CopyWebpackPlugin::options::patterns,

             /*
-                Path to styles files which will be included in every other styles file.
-                (Usefull for variables / mixins).
+                Path to styles files which will be included in every other styles file (Usefull for variables / mixins)
             */
             sassResources: String,

             /*
                 Enables svg2icon postcss plugin and set rootPath relatively to which icon paths will be resolved */
             iconsRoot:String

-            /*
-                List of directories and/or files to be processed by webpack's loaders.
-            */
-            include: String[],

-            /*
-                List of directories and/or files to exclude from being processed by webpack's loaders.
-            */
-            exclude: String[]
         },

         output: {
             /*
-                target EcmaScript version.
+                target EcmaScript version
                 Default is: es2020
             */
             target: String,